Nice hike crossing Zuruldi range and offering phenomenal views on some of the most prominent peaks of Caucasus

 Total descent: | 898m |

 The trail starts at Seti Square.
 Leave it by a street heading to the southeast, after 200 meters cross the bridge and turn right.
 Cross another bridge and walk by a museum.
 Main road here bends to the east - follow it for about 400 meters, then turn right.
-After another 100m, you should reach the lower Hatsvali station.
+After a short climb, you shall reach the lower Hatsvali station.

-After two kilometers, you will come to a spot where the trail turns north and dives into the forest.
+The trail then crosses several belts of trees and pastures..
+After two kilometers, you will come to a spot where it turns north and dives into the forest.
 From here, it's supposed to continue to Mulakhi village.
 First sections are decent, but further stages are in a poor shape so I don't recommend it.
 But if you have time, you can make a small side trip - after first 300 meters, there is a meadow with nice views of Mt.
 Ushba.

 In case you want to go directly to Tsvirmi, keep walking east.
 Follow the grassy path between trees - on your left will be a dense forest, on the slope below you a small group of trees.
 Once you walk pass this grove, turn right and descend some 50 meters.
 You will find a path, which soon turns into regular dirt road - too narrow for a car, but wide enough for a cart.
 This track will take you all the way to Tsvirmi.